hfmrow/rename-machine/README.md

 # Rename Machine 1.6.1

-*This program is designed to rename/cleaning filenames, adding titles (from a list) and provide specific tag insertion and moving files contained in multi directories to a single folder ... lot of options available (regex, Posix character classes, case sensitive, keep between, extract, titling).*
+*Linux software designed to rename/cleaning filenames, adding titles (from a list) and provide specific tag insertion and moving files contained in multi directories to a single folder ... lot of available options (regex, Posix character classes, case sensitive, keep between, extract).*

 #### Last update 2021-04-02